Chimera patterns in conservative systems and ultracold atoms with mediated nonlocal hopping: Introduction

-The GPE was derived as a mean-field description of interacting Bose-Einstein condensates (BECs) \cite{dalfovo_theory_1999,leggett_bose-einstein_2001,anglin_boseeinstein_2002,pethick_bose-einstein_2008}.
-It is the Schr{\"o}dinger equation but includes extra nonlinearity.
-In contrast to the CGLE, it describes a conservative system that locally behaves like an undamped oscillator.
+The GPE was originally derived as a mean-field description of interacting Bose-Einstein condensates (BECs) \cite{dalfovo_theory_1999,leggett_bose-einstein_2001,anglin_boseeinstein_2002,pethick_bose-einstein_2008}.
+It is the Schr{\"o}dinger equation but includes an extra nonlinearity.
+In contrast to the typical regime of the CGLE, GPE describes a conservative system that locally behaves like an undamped non-linear oscillator (see Fig. \ref{fig: illu-nonlinear-oscillators}).
 Both field equations have global phase symmetry, a third-order nonlinearity, and become equivalent in certain limits \cite{aranson_world_2002,cross_pattern_2009}.
-With these similarities, it is natural to ask whether chimera patterns could also be observed for systems described by the GPE.
+Given these similarities, it is natural to ask whether chimera patterns could also be observed for systems described by the GPE, i.e., in the conservative case.
 Here, we show that the answer is affirmative.
-Our work can be considered as a Hamiltonian formulation of chimera states, following a similar attempt for synchronization \cite{witthaut_kuramoto_2014}.
-Specifically, we show the formation of chimera core patterns consisting of an incoherent core surrounded by a coherent background.
+Yet, unlike self-sustained oscillators with limit cycle attractors in dissipative systems, undamped oscillators in conservative systems can oscillate at any amplitude (see Fig. \ref{fig: illu-nonlinear-oscillators}).
+As we show, this can lead to the emergence of chimera patterns with non-monotonically and strongly varying amplitudes, which has not been observed for limit-cycle oscillators.
+As common for conservative systems, the initial conditions play a very important role for the formation of such chimera patterns, which can even arise from rather simple initial conditions.